Oskang09/oskang09.github.io/src/pages/posts/projects/201712-eternal-century.md

 ## Key Highlights

-1. Using [Hibernate ORM](https://hibernate.org/orm/) and connecting with PostgreSQL.
+1. Using [Hibernate ORM](https://hibernate.org/orm/) and connecting with MySQL.
 2. Apply abstraction class for every entity to provide highly customization which focusing on RPG gameplay elements.
 3. Apply top-level listener to listen all existing damage events and transform to RPG-related events.
 4. Extend the vault system from the original minecraft built-in ( Economy, Chat, Permission ).